tensorchord/pgvecto.rs-docs/src/admin/kubernetes.md

 > Notice: This article just provides a minimal configuration, not include logical replication, streaming logical replication, backup and restore, etc. We will provide those in another article.
 You can also refer to [CloudNative-PG](https://cloudnative-pg.io/docs/) for more `Cluster` configuration.

-## Connect To PostgreSQL
+## Connect to PostgreSQL cluster

-We can connect to PostgreSQL cluster and validate `vectors` extension has been installed successfully.
+You can use `kubectl port-forward` to connect to PostgreSQL cluster.

 ```shell
 $ kubectl port-forward services/pgvectors-rw 5432:5432